Resources for Physics

 ♦ American Physical Society Articles

-Features three kinds of articles: Viewpoints are commentaries written by active researchers, who are asked to explain the results to physicists in other subfields.
-Focus stories are written by professional science writers in a journalistic style and are intended to be accessible to students and non-experts.
-Synopses are brief editor-written summaries.
-[8/16]
+Features three kinds of articles: Viewpoints are commentaries written by active researchers; Focus items are written by professional science writers in a journalistic style; Synopses are brief editor-written summaries.
+[1/20]

 ♦ Eric Weisstein's World of Physics